Sing Along with Mitch: Production

 The series was inspired by the popular Sing Along with Mitch album series.
 During one week in 1958, the top three albums were Sing Along with Mitch, More Sing Along with Mitch, and Christmas Sing Along with Mitch.
 A May 1961 test broadcast received more than 20,000 positive letters and telegrams, billed as "one of the largest totals in TV history."

 Miller cast his choir for their voices, explaining "if a guy's bald or if he's fat, that's the way he'll appear on the show.
 I think that the audience likes it that way."
 He noted that the singers took a longer time to rehearse than trained dancers, but that viewers could identify with them better than "Adonises."

 At his first rehearsal for television, Miller took his position in front of the chorus and began conducting in the usual choirmaster manner: arms outstretched with hands gesturing, so the singers could see his signals.
 The TV director stopped him, objecting that Miller's arms were out of the camera's range and could not be seen on the television screen.
 Miller pulled his arms closer to his body, but the director stopped him once more.
 It was not until Miller's elbows were almost touching his body, and his arms extremely restricted, that the director was satisfied.
 Miller dutifully adopted the jerky, confined style of conducting and kept it for the duration of the series.

 Broadcast history

 The program was initially seen every second Friday at 9 p.m., alternating with the Bell Telephone Hour.
-By September 1961, it moved to Thursdays at 10 pm, airing weekly.
+By September 1961, it moved to Thursdays at 10 p.m., airing weekly.

 By January 1964, Broadcasting magazine was predicting that the series would be cancelled due to low ratings, and the change of the music scene (the forthcoming British Invasion).